THE AFFILIATE MARKETING PRIMER

 • You've got to keep track of what you've decided to call the phony pages or subdirectories - so you can use the same masked link the next time you want to refer people to that affiliate product.
 If you're doing this for a lot of affiliate links, it really adds to the complexity of your webmastering task.
 (And if you add too many such cool tricks to your webmarketing efforts, you might wake up one day and realize that you're overwhelmed - I speak from experience!)

 • If you have more than one website, do you use different mask links for each site, or the same one for all your sites?
 Using a link for another of my sites on this one could add to my readers' awareness of my other site, and would be of some use in terms of adding to its link popularity... but is it appropriate to "water down" the attention paid to this site while you're reading here?
-And if you ever decide to back out of one of your websites, let's hope it's not the one you chose to use as the host for all your redirection pages. :^) But if I set up redirection pages for all my sites, that really adds to the tracking complications.
+And if you ever decide to back out of one of your websites, let's hope it's not the one you chose to use as the host for all your redirection pages!
+But if I set up redirection pages for all my sites, that really adds to the tracking complications.

 • If your own domain name is already long, adding meaningfully-named pages or subdirectories is going to make it really long! - which is cumbersome.
+(But the tiny URLs don't add this sort of value to your site.)

 • Some older browsers that may still be around don’t support the auto-refreshing command, so a viewer could get "stuck" on the redirection page.
 (You could always include a direct link on the redirection page as a back-up if you're worried about this.)